LOADING ...

 Bắt đầu làm bài nào

-Pike was different the other kids in some ways.
+Pike was different from the kids in some ways.

 She had huge yellow teeth jutted out from her face,

-Particularly when she was angry and curled her back.
+Particularly she was angry and curled her lips back.

 Her favorite was oatmeal, gummy and sticky and glue-like.